 An easy cream center made with only 6 ingredients you may already have in your pantry.

-This is one of the very first candy recipes I ever made way back when I was a teenager.
+Martha Washington candy is one of the very first recipes I ever made way back when I was a teenager.

 Perfect for beginners and those who are searching for some nostalgia from their early years.